10xEngineer/microcloud.10xEngineer/service/README.md

 * **action** to trigger
 * **options** to pass to the actions (parameters, environment setup, etc).

+## Providers configuration

+**CONCEPT** Microcloud API should handle all provider information (passed via options) in a dedicated resource called 'providers'.
+This way we can define number of services/credentails/instance types which can be used based on a specific needs.

+Example:
+* **ec2-se-1a** - AWS account 1 / default region / ap-southeast-1 / service: ec2
+* **local** - Vagrant / location /tmp/somewhere / service: vagrant

+Provides information should replace existing `:destination`.

+Detailed analysis needed.

 ## Known limitations

 * static service configuration, you can't add new service without broker restart
 * API is exposed to service details (service name)
 * no pool/activity monitoring
 * multiple endpoints (tcp/ipc) and configuration support
+* one hundred and one small improvements...